hellogreenriver/Stock-demotrading-webApplication-with-Email-verification-/README.md

 ･The stock chart information is obtained from YahooFinanceAPI.
 ･The stock demo trading calculations are calculated with Spring Boot.
 ･I used Google recaptcha for preventing spam
+If you dont want to use Email verification, you can log in with username:admin, Password: password
 # Author
 Tomohiro